broodroosterdev/hackweek/README.md

 ## Music
 Are you lonely in the voice channel, or do you just want to get the vibe going?
 We got some music for you!
 #### Play
-To get something to play, use:
+To get something to play, use:<br/>
 /play [YOUTUBE URL]
 #### Skip
 I don't really like this song, next one please!